Causes and Prevention of Gastrointestinal Infection

 Gastrointestinal Infection

-Stomach infections, also known as gastrointestinal infections, occur when harmful bacteria invade the digestive system.
-These infections lead to inflammation in the stomach and intestines, commonly caused by contaminated food, water, or close contact with infected individuals.
-Gastroenteritis, a broad term for such conditions, encompasses various bacterial infections, each with its own unique symptoms.
+Stomach infections, also called gastrointestinal infections, happen when harmful bacteria invade the digestive system.
+These infections cause inflammation in the stomach and intestines and are often triggered by contaminated food, water, or close contact with infected people.
+Gastroenteritis, a general term for these conditions, includes several bacterial infections, each with unique signs and symptoms.
+Understanding gastrointestinal infection causes helps families prevent and manage these infections effectively.

 What is a Gastrointestinal Infection?

-A gastrointestinal tract infection (GIT infection) refers to inflammation caused by bacterial, viral, or parasitic pathogens affecting the digestive system.
-Common causes include:
+A gastrointestinal tract infection refers to inflammation in the digestive system caused by bacterial, viral, or parasitic pathogens.
+Common gastrointestinal tract infection causes include:

-• Consuming undercooked or contaminated food, especially raw meat and eggs.
+• Consuming undercooked or contaminated food, such as raw meat and eggs

 Symptoms of Bacterial Gastroenteritis